 An even coat of alginate covers Tony’s torso and lower face.

-Cotton is pressed into alginate.
-Since nothing sticks to alginate, a mechanical bond is required between the alginate and the plaster gauze mother mold.
+Cotton is pressed into alginate to create a mechanical bond with the plaster gauze mother mold.

 The cotton is left in place until the alginate thoroughly gels.